CQCL/pytket-docs/manual/manual_circuit.rst

     qc.rz(pi/2, 1)
     print(qc)

-We can convert this :py:class:`~qiskit.QuantumCircuit` to a pytket :py:class:`Circuit`, append some gates and then convert back.
+We can convert this :py:class:`~qiskit.circuit.QuantumCircuit` to a pytket :py:class:`Circuit`, append some gates and then convert back.

 .. jupyter-execute::